 PUBLICATION FEES AND SUBSCRIPTION RATES

 The journal currently charges the sum of Thirty Thousand Naira (or One Hundred and Twenty US Dollar, postage inclusive) as publication fees payable after the acceptance of the manuscript by the journal.
 When the number of formatted pages exceeds ten (10) as shown on the Galley Proof, additional Five Thousand Naira (or Fifty US Dollar) shall be charged for every next five pages.
-The journal provides access to the PDF versions of the articles published online on subscription at the rate of $10 per article.
+The journal provides free access to articles published online under its open access publishing policy.
 The subscription rates per volume are as follows: NGN6500 and USD550 for institutions within and outside Nigeria respectively as well as NGN3000 and USD450 for individuals within and outside Nigeria respectively.
 The Editor-in-Chief should be contacted at firstname.lastname@example.org for the details of the methods of payment.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.